GEO-BON/bon-in-a-box-pipelines/pipelines/Protconn-pipeline/protconn_pipeline.md

 This step cleans the data retrieved from the WDPA by correcting any geometry issues and filtering by the desired inputs.
 This step also crops the protected areas by the study area (This step is skipped if you are only using custom PA data).

-#### **3. Performing the ProtConn analysis**
+#### **4. Performing the ProtConn analysis**

 This step performs the ProtConn analysis on the protected areas of interest.
 ProtConn is calculated by creating a pairwise matrix of the distances between the closest edge of each protected area.
 Then, it calculates the probability of a species dispersing between these protected areas using a negative exponential dispersal kernel with the input distance assigned to a probability of 0.5.
 This means that if the protected areas are very near one another, there is a high probability that species will be able to disperse between them, but this probability decays exponentially with increasing distance.
 Different dispersal distances can be specified based on the species of interest, as very small species such as rodents can not disperse as far as large mammals such as deer, so the connectedness would not be the same for those groups.
-Then, the dispersal probabilities between each of the protected areas are summed together, multiplied by the area of the protected areas, and divided by the area of the study area.
-Thus, ProtConn is the percentage of the total study area (country or region) that is protected with well-connected protected areas.
+Then, the dispersal probability between each pair of protected areas is multiplied by the area of the protected areas, and the result of this product is summed together for all pairs of protected areas, and divided by the area of the study area

 ### Pipeline